 This scenario is possible with Stop and Entry Stop orders as they are not guaranteed.

-A position may open at the next available price when there is a sharp movement in the market, when the market opens with a gap (usually after a weekend or a trading break), or during large market moves such as during a news release.
+A position may open at the next available price when there is a sharp movement in the market, when the market opens with a gap (usually after a weekend or a trading break), or during large market moves such as news releases.

-For instance, you are long EURJPY, with an open price at 125.70 and a stop loss at 125.50.
-Assume that EURJPY is trading at 125.82 before Japan releases their interest rate decision.
-At the release of the news the market drops from 125.82 to 125.339.
-In this case, your stop loss will be executed at 125.339, which is the next available price as there is no trad-able price between 125.82 and 125.339.
+For instance; if you are long on EURJPY, with an open price at 125.70 and a stop loss at 125.50.
+Assuming that the EURJPY is trading at 125.82 before Japan releases their interest rate decision.
+At the time of the release, the market drops from 125.82 to 125.339.
+In this case, your stop loss will be executed at 125.339, which is the next available price as there is no tradable price between 125.82 and 125.339.